 When a customer creates an account, the customer has buying intent, has explored their options and has decided to do business with you.
 You can’t afford to miss this important touchpoint in the customer journey.
 Acting on customer feedback you’ve collected at this point is crucial for improving the customer experience.

 If your account creation process is simple – requiring an email and password – the account creation touchpoint still remains important.
 If you are an e-commerce site, make the process simple and easy.
+Suggest users to use a password manager like LastPass or Dashlane for enhanced password security.
 Then send out a welcome email and a simple email survey asking for feedback on the account creation process.
 Or, display an online survey with a brief rating question.

 Customer feedback on the customer’s experience at this touchpoint can help you improve their initial experience with your organization.
 You can also gain insights to simplify the touchpoint and improve the experience for future customers.

 3. When a User Abandons Cart

 If a customer is redirecting away from your cart, there’s a chance something isn’t right.
 This is a great time to understand why conversions aren’t happening.
 You can create a short email survey to send out when the customer exits the page.
 Either embed the survey in the email itself or send a link to a survey in the email.

 - Ask your customers to explain what the problem is.
 You can use open-ended questions.

 - Or, use multiple-choice questions.
 These would make it easier for customers to answer and for you to analyze their answers.

 - Provide a number of options to understand why users want to leave.
 These can include: